The City of Volcanos

 The local sake “Washinoo” is one of them.

-Mount Iwate is the most highest mountain in Iwate prefecture at 2,038m, last erupted in 1,732.
+Mount Iwate is the highest mountains in Iwate prefecture at 2,038m, last erupted in 1,732.

 This mountain is a composite volcano made up of 28 small volcanos, roughly divided in east and west side according to the way they erupt.
 On the east side of the mountain, it causes magmatic eruptions.
 On the west side, on the other hand, it causes steam explosions.